learn-co-curriculum/java-string-manipulation/README.md

 We know that it is an immutable reference type and can be made up of a sequence of characters, but can it do more?

-In this lesson we will explore some of the methods available for the `String` class, but the complete list is available at
+In this lesson we will explore some methods available for the `String` class, but the complete list is available at
 [Java 17 String API](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html).